swcarpentry/DEPRECATED-bc/lessons/thw-python/vars-types/tutorial.md

 swc@swc:~$ python hello.py
 ```

-iPython has more useful features for interactive use than the standard
+IPython has more useful features for interactive use than the standard
 python interpreter, so we'll use it from here on out.

 ```python